 To define an overloaded function template, merely put multiple definitions

 of the template in its header file.
-For the add
+For the add function this would boil

 down to: